kanboard/documentation/content/en/v1/plugins/schema_migrations.md

 └── Sqlite.php
 ```

-Each file contains all migrations, here an example for Sqlite:
+Each file contains all migrations.
+Here is an example for Sqlite:

 ```php
 <?php